 Save Your Tooth with Root Canal Therapy at a Root Canal Clinic Near Me

-A tooth can generally be saved with root canal therapy or by replacing it with a dental implant.
+A tooth can generally be saved by a dentist near me in Lincoln, NE.
+Depending upon your situation, either root canal therapy or tooth replacement with a dental implant are great options.

 Is a root canal better than a dental implant?

-A root canal is a great option for keeping your natural tooth.
+A root canal done by a dentist in Lincoln, NE, is a great option for keeping your natural tooth.
 By keeping your natural tooth you can avoid problems associated with losing a tooth, such as unwanted tooth migration, bone loss or difficulty chewing.

 Sometimes, however, a tooth can be too infected or missing too much tooth structure.
 When a tooth can not be successfully treated with a root canal at a root canal clinic near me, a dental implant is a better option for replacing missing teeth.